-Each lesson costs £7, payable before the start of each class.
-After you have attended three lessons, if you wish to continue training with us you will need to join JKA England.
-JKA England is the karate association that we belong to, and membership costs £25 per year.
+Our regular classes cost £9, payable before the start of each class.
+After you have attended three lessons, if you wish to continue training with us you will need to register with our karate association, The Japan Karate Association in England.
+Membership costs £25 per annum.

 How often to attend classes

-We recommend attending classes twice per week on top of regular practise at home.
+We recommend attending classes twice per week along with regular practise at home.
 Karate is a challenging but enjoyable activity and a consistent approach to training will give you the best chance of reaping its benefits.
-If you wish to take Japan Karate Association ranking examinations, those training twice a week are more likely to be eligible to grade around every 3 months.
-If you train less often, or to an irregular pattern, then the intervals between grade exams will be more widely spaced.
+If you wish to take gradings, those training twice a week are more likely to be eligible to grade at 3 month intervals.
+If you train less often, or to an irregular pattern, then the time between each exam will be more widely spaced.

 What to expect from your first lesson

-Before training starts, we line up in grade order, kneel and bow to the front of the dojo and to each other.
-Then the instructor will lead the class through a series of warm-up exercises.
-The lesson itself consists of kihon (basic techniques), kata (forms) and kumite (sparring) to develop techniques.
+Before training starts, we line up in grade order, kneel and bow to the front of the dojo, the instructor, then to each other.
+One of the senior grades will lead the warm-up exercises.
+The lesson itself consists of kihon (basic techniques), kata (forms) and kumite (partner work) to develop techniques.
 Beginners will be introduced to the range of karate techniques gradually with the emphasis being on developing coordination and big movements.
 The class ends with another formal, kneeling bow.